Skip to main content

 Where Uptimepage fits

 Uptimepage is not the very fastest interval or the widest protocol list here, and it is honest about that.
-What it does is put the two halves together: real HTTP, TCP, DNS, TLS-certificate, ping and domain-expiry monitoring, and a branded public status page with confirmed email and webhook subscribers, auto-opened incidents and scheduled maintenance.
+What it does is put the two halves together: real HTTP, TCP, DNS, TLS-certificate, domain-expiry, ping, cron-heartbeat and browser-flow monitoring, and a branded public status page with confirmed email and webhook subscribers, auto-opened incidents and scheduled maintenance.
 All of it is driven from code with a Terraform provider, a full REST API and an MCP server, isolated per organization with roles, and checked from probes you can run in any region.
 It runs as one binary with Postgres and ClickHouse, hosted for free or self-hosted under AGPL.

 FAQ